Dynamic Test-Time Augmentation via Differentiable Functions: Introduction

+DynTTA was evaluated on widely used image classification datasets and various classification models.
+We introduce a practical training and evaluation scenario, the blind setting, which does not assume the type of test-time distribution shifts and has not been used in existing literature.
+DynTTA improves the accuracy for distorted images while maintaining the accuracy for clean images, which is a better result than those of existing methods.
+Specifically, experimental results on the ImageNet dataset~\cite{imagenet} show that DynTTA improves the robustness of pre-trained ResNet50~\cite{resnet} by 5.30 percentage points while maintaining clean accuracy.
+Moreover, retraining with the estimated training-time augmentation on the PACS dataset~\cite{pacs} improves the accuracy of ResNet50 by 6.43 percentage points.
+DynTTA is a promising approach for applications that require both clean accuracy and robustness, such as automated driving.

 The main contributions of this paper are as follows. \begin{itemize} \item We propose DynTTA, a novel image enhancement method based on differentiable data augmentation techniques and image blending.
-Using it before the pretrained classification model improves robustness. \item We show that DynTTA improves robustness compared to existing methods with almost no reduction in clean accuracy. \item We use DynTTA to estimate the effective data augmentation during training for distribution shift, and show that retraining the classification model with the estimated data augmentations significantly improve robustness.
+DynTTA generates diverse images by transformations with various data augmentations, including a DNN, which significantly improves robustness while maintaining clean accuracy. \item We propose a novel method to estimate effective training-time augmentations and show that retraining the classification model with the estimated augmentations significantly improves accuracy. \item Our extensive experiments show that DynTTA improves robustness compared to existing methods while maintaining clean accuracy.
+In addition, experimental results in the blind setting show that DynTTA is practical under various distribution shifts. \end{itemize}